Skip to main content

 Each downstream level maintains a back reference to its parent navigation property, preserving the parent-child relationship for rendering and editing.

 The nested expand structure mirrors the hierarchy you want to see in the sheet.
-Each name must reference a navigation property defined in the domain model relationships section.
+Each name must reference a navigation property defined in the data model relationships section.

 Cardinality and Row Nesting